Update August 2023 Data Incident Update Click Here

 Woman receiving medical scan

-What to expect
+What to Expect

-On the day of your first treatment, you will be positioned using your immobilization device on the treatment table.
-The Linear Accelerator will then take a miniature CT scan of the treatment region using on board imaging, and the images will be superimposed on your simulation CT scan.
+The linear accelerator will then take a miniature CT scan of the treatment region using on board imaging, and the images will be superimposed on your simulation CT scan.

-Depending on your diagnosis, the actual treatment length varies from five to 60 minutes to complete.
-You will not feel anything during the treatment, but you will see the treatment machine rotate around you while it is taking images or delivering the treatment.
-During the treatment, the high-energy Linear Accelerator will deliver a radiation plan that has been predetermined by the Radiation Oncologist, and has been customized for your anatomy.
+During the treatment, the high-energy linear accelerator will deliver a radiation plan that has been predetermined by the radiation oncologist, and has been customized for your anatomy.
 This process will be repeated for every one of your treatments to assure the greatest precision and accuracy.
 Your radiation therapists lead this process.

 TrueBeam radiation linear accelerator

-Radiation Linear Accelerator and CT-simulator – The high-precision TrueBeam medical linear accelerator (LINAC) customizes high energy x-rays or electrons to conform to a tumor's shape and destroy cancer cells while sparing surrounding normal tissue.
+Radiation Linear Accelerator and CT-simulator – The high-precision TrueBeam medical linear accelerator (LINAC) customizes high energy X-rays or electrons to conform to a tumor's shape and destroy cancer cells while sparing surrounding normal tissue.
 It features several built-in safety measures to ensure that it will deliver the dose as prescribed and is routinely checked by a medical physicist.

 Intensity Modulated Radiation Therapy (IMRT) - Intensity-modulated radiotherapy uses linear accelerators to safely deliver precise radiation to a tumor while minimizing the dose to surrounding normal tissue.